RichardErkhov/Richard-roop/README.md

 To use:
 - convert GFPGAN model to ONNX format https://github.com/xuanandsix/GFPGAN-onnxruntime-demo/tree/main
 - your resulted model must be placed as `./models/GFPGANv1.3.onnx`
-- In options/core.json change "default_chain": "faceswap,gfpganonnx"
+- In options/core.json change "default_chain": "facedetect,faceswap,gfpganonnx"
-- Note: If you wanna just ehchance face on current video, use "default_chain": "gfpganonnx"
+- Note: If you wanna just ehchance face on current video, use "default_chain": "facedetect,gfpganonnx"

 # Special thanks